 Anyone who talks to you long enough about an SEO strategy will surely bring up inbound links and how important they are to your website’s organic rankings.
 This is surely one of the most important aspects to your SEO strategy and something that a lot of people leave off or don’t put enough intentional effort into, because it’s usually the most time consuming and challenging part of doing SEO.
 Something I believe that everyone needs to realize is that no two companies are going to successfully implement the same link building strategy and see the same results.
-Your business and your website have very unique and great things about it, and those are the things you should really try to leverage when putting together a link building strategy.
+Your business and your website have very unique and great things about it, and those are the things you should really try to leverage when putting together link building strategies.

 What does your business do best?